-A report has been produced following the ROC Conversation event in Norwich on February 7, identifying the six key community social issues in the city and now an Action Group is to meet to take the project forward.
+A report has been produced following the recent ROC Conversation event in Norwich, identifying the six key community social issues in the city and now an Action Group is to meet to take the project forward.
 Keith Morris reports.

 Over 140 people from churches, Christian organisation, civic bodies and the Police gathered at the King’s Centre in Norwich to exchange ideas and passions around community engagement (click here to read our report on the event).